SQL++ Support for Couchbase Transactions

 -- Roll back the transaction to the second savepoint

-ROLLBACK TRAN TO SAVEPOINT s2;
+ROLLBACK TRANSACTION TO SAVEPOINT s2;

 -- Check the content of the booking and user again